 Travelling to Asia

 Travelling to Asia offers several options.
 Kipepeo – tours to North East India provides an excellent trip to the ancient ruins, jungles and the virgin beaches.
 All tourists will say that Asia is undoubtedly a fascinating destination.
 With cultural features as remarkable as it is diverse; it has a gentle and welcoming population and ultimately delicious cuisine.
 Food, music, art and religion all play an essential role in many Asian cultures.
 Visitors can discover huge differences from one country to another or even from one region to another.
 But for better orientation, they will also find western influences due in particular to colonization.

-Today, I will review the places in North India that are worth visiting.
+Let’s look at the places in North East India that are worth visiting.

 Delhi – India’s capital is for many the gateway into this crazy subcontinent.
 Moreover, Delhi really represents India.
 There is an Old Delhi, cramped, with a crowd of people.
 Buildings that you would expect to crumble if you touch them.
 Plenty of bazaars.
 But this is the real, crazy, authentic, old India.

 Right here are two of the most important sights of the city.
 The Fort and the Mosque.
 There is also New Delhi, the grand capital built in the time of the British Raj.
 Here there are great roads, majestic trees, magnificent buildings, and Gurgaon.
 Where you will find the 21st century India with malls, steel and glass blocks and green spaces.
 Click here to discover more about New Delhi.

 The Indian capital of Punjab (there is also a Pakistani Punjab with its capital in Lahore), slowly recovered from the shock of the Indian army’s partition and assault under Operation Blue Star in 1984.
 Today, it is one of the most affluent cities in India.
 Here is the epicentre for the Sikh faith.